 Schools in Yokohama reviewed by The GSGI.

 Montessori/ International Primary Curriculum/ French National Curriculum (ages 5-11)/ IGCSEs/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 480 students

 Established by Roman Catholic missionaries in 1872 and the oldest international school in Asia.
-An English medium school with American and Japanese students in the majority but drawn from 33 different countries.
+An English medium school with American and Japanese students in the majority but pupils are also drawn from 33 different countries.
 Offering an École Francaise programme for French speaking children up to the end of elementary school.
 Well above average AP results recently, with one graduate receiving the accolade of International AP Scholar and IB graduates also scoring noticeably above the global average.
 Accredited by the Council of International Schools (CIS) and the North Eastern Association of Schools and Colleges (NEASC).

 Reggio Emilia/ PYP/ MYP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 720 students

 The second oldest international school in the world, established in 1923.
 Offers mother tongue programmes in Chinese, Dutch, French, German, Spanish and Korean as well as the full International Baccalaureate (except for the careers option) programme in English to students from 50 different nationalities.
 Highly regarded and accredited by the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS).
 A new purpose-built campus due to open in January 2022.